Navigate

 The mechanism

 Sometimes the strategy is simply to sit further along the technical curve than anyone else and to keep spending to stay there, so the capability itself becomes the moat.
 TSMC does this with money and nerve, putting $15 billion to $20 billion into each new manufacturing node to hold a 12-to-24-month lead, a race only three companies on earth can still afford to run.
 NVIDIA's version is architectural rather than financial: parallel computing acts like a lever on Moore's Law, and the show's framing is that a parallel algorithm can multiply the available compute by tens of thousands of times, leverage no single faster chip could provide.
 Nintendo is the instructive counter-case, because the Yokoi doctrine of "lateral thinking with seasoned technology" won with a monochrome Game Boy and a Switch built on a chip a generation behind its rivals, which shows the leverage is sometimes in the clever use of old technology rather than the chase for the frontier.
+Google sits at both ends of this: it amortizes planet-scale data centers and systems software across billions of queries, and it backed deep learning years before the field believed, so the talent and the Transformer were already inside the company when the AI era arrived.

 The tension